-Recognition: Expenditure on the acquisition, creation or enhancement of non-current assets has been capitalised on an accruals basis.
+Recognition: Expenditure on the acquisition, creation or enhancement of non-current assets has been capitalised on an accruals basis at cost with subsequent measurement as explained below.
 Expenditure on non-current assets is capitalised, provided that the asset yields benefit to the Council and the services it provides, for a period of more than one financial year.
 Subsequent expenditure on non-current assets is capitalised in accordance with IAS 16.
 This excludes expenditure on routine repairs and maintenance of non-current assets, which is charged directly to service revenue accounts.
 The Council has set a de minimus level in respect of the recognition of capital expenditure of £10,000.